darkforestry/amms-rs/book/intro.md

 **Pools** are protocol specific primitives for simulating swaps, computing prices and accessing pool state/metadata.

-**Factories** are types used for discovering all pools belonging to a given protocol.
+**Factories** are types used for discovering pools associated with a specific protocol.

 A **State Space** aggregates pools from multiple protocols.
 It handles syncing, filtering, and listening to state changes for pools in the state space.
-Additionally, the state space is able to simulate swaps over pools to identify optimal routes.
+Additionally, the state space is able to simulate swaps over `n` pools to identify optimal routes.

 <br>